 Plantar fasciitis is known for causing unbearable foot pain that can make it difficult for you to perform daily activities.
 With their cutting-edge plantar fasciitis treatments, the team at Hoosier Foot & Ankle can help resolve your foot pain.
-Because they have five convenient locations throughout the Greater Indianapolis area, you have plenty of offices to choose from.
+Because they have five convenient locations throughout the Greater Indianapolis area and Kokomo, you have plenty of offices to choose from.
 Book your plantar fasciitis evaluation by clicking on the online scheduler, or by calling the office.

 Plantar fasciitis is a condition that leads to inflammation of your plantar fascia, which is the long, fibrous band of tissues that connects your heel bone to your toes.
 Your plantar fascia is also known as the shock absorbing the band of tissues that support the arch of your foot.

 Trauma, injury, or overuse can all certainly lead to plantar fasciitis issues.
 But you may also develop plantar fasciitis because of:

 Many plantar fasciitis sufferers also have heel spurs.
 While heel spurs don’t cause plantar fasciitis, the two conditions cause similar symptoms and can often be treated concurrently.

 Yes.
 Most men and women who come into Hoosier Foot & Ankle complain of heel pain, which is the primary symptom of plantar fasciitis.
 It’s also common to experience pain:

 Generally, your dedicated podiatrist at Hoosier Foot & Ankle can diagnose plantar fasciitis by performing a thorough examination, checking for tenderness and range-of-motion functions.
 They may order an X-ray, too, which doesn’t help diagnose plantar fasciitis, but it can rule out other causes of foot pain, such as arthritis.
 Once your dedicated podiatrist diagnoses you, they can start putting together your treatment plan.